 - a.
-The student can take an interim examination or a resit examination for a MMD course in the MMD-education period (as specified in the Course Guide) in which the particular course is given. - b.
+The student can take a test or a resit for a MMD course in the MMD-education period (as specified in the Course Guide) in which the particular course is given. - b.
 Resits outside the regular education periods can be agreed on after discussion with the course coordinator. - c.
-In addition to the foregoing students can take interim examinations of the MMD courses and the electives followed at WU in the resit period in August at Wageningen University.
+In addition to the foregoing, students can take tests of the MMD courses and the electives followed at WU.
+In that case the EER of Wageningen University applies.
 For specialisation and electives that are offered by Delft University of Technology, the rules and regulations on examination of Delft University of Technology apply. - d.
-Interim examinations and resits can be scheduled in the evening (6:30-9:30 p.m.).
-In general, scheduling of interim examinations in the evening hours will be kept to a minimum. - e.
-In one day no more than two interim examinations of courses from the prescribed component of the programme (compulsory and restricted optional courses) shall be scheduled. - f.
-For online courses that are not scheduled in a specific education period, an interim examination can be scheduled at from regular interim examinations differing moments.
-For these courses, the student will have two opportunities to take an interim examination or resit in every academic year. - g.
-Online interim examinations should always be organized in such a way that the identity of the student can be ascertained and circumstances under which the examinations are taken can be verified.
-In the Rules and Regulations procedural rules on online proctoring are outlined.
+Tests and resits can be scheduled in the evening (6:30-9:30 p.m.).
+In general, scheduling of tests in the evening hours will be kept to a minimum. - e.
+In one day no more than two tests of courses from the prescribed component of the programme (compulsory and restricted optional courses) shall be scheduled. - f.
+For online courses that are not scheduled in a specific education period, tests are scheduled twice in every academic year.
+These tests can be scheduled at from regular interim examinations differing moments. - g.
+Online tests should always be organized in such a way that the identity of the student can be ascertained and circumstances under which the examinations are taken can be verified.
+In the Rules and Regulations procedural rules are outlined, including on online proctoring.

 Article 25.
-Oral interim examinations
+Taking oral tests

 - a.
-An interim examination will be taken orally if such is determined in the Study Handbook for the particular course or if so determined by the Examining Board. - b.
-The oral interim examination will be taken by two academic staff members at least one of whom is the examiner. - c.
-Oral interim examinations are open to the public, unless the Examining Board, under special circumstances, decides otherwise. - d.
-An online oral interim examination that consists of an online conversation, must be recorded and filed by the examiner or the examining board in conformity with the retention period prescribed for written interim examinations.
+A test will be taken orally if such is determined in the Study Handbook for the particular course or if so determined by the Examining Board. - b.
+The oral test will be taken by two academic staff members at least one of whom is the examiner. - c.
+Oral test are open to the public, unless the Examining Board decides otherwise.
+Only special circumstances can be a reason to do so. - d.
+An online oral test that consists of an online conversation, must be recorded and filed by the examiner or the examining board in conformity with the retention period prescribed for written tests.